amirhkr/COVID19_RandomForest/README.md

 ---
 ### Starting point:
-- For now the best notebook for end-to-end processing is [`compliance_regression.ipynb`](notebooks/experiments/compliance_regression.ipynb).
-Should run end to end on a consumer notebook in < 1 minute.
+- Notebotebook for regression random forest in relation to "COMPLIANCE_RESPIRATORY-SYSTEM" is [`compliance_regression.ipynb`](notebooks/experiments/compliance_regression.ipynb).
+- Notebotebook for binary-classification random forest in relation to "MORTALITY" is [`outcome_BinaryClassifier.ipynb`](notebooks/experiments/outcome_BinaryClassifier.ipynb).
+- Notebotebook for multi-classification random forest in relation to "MORTALITY" is [`outcome_MultiClassifier.ipynb`](notebooks/experiments/outcome_MultiClassifier.ipynb).

 ---
 ### To do: